spinkube/governance/CONTRIBUTOR_LADDER.md

 To become a maintainer you must meet the following requirements:

 - Already be a reviewer in the SpinKube project.
-- Be nominated by another maintainer.
+- Be nominated by another maintainer — they will inform you.
-- Have your nomination approved by a simple majority of maintainers.
+- Have your nomination approved by a simple majority of maintainers in a private vote.

 ## Scope of Roles

-The roles of member, reviewer, and maintainer are not scoped to individual sub-projects within the SpinKube project.
-For example once you are a reviewer you will have reviewer capabilities in all sub-projects within the SpinKube project.
-However, `CODEOWNERS` files will be used to limit approval rights on a per-sub-project basis.
+The roles of member, reviewer, and maintainer are scoped to individual repositories within the SpinKube project.
+For example if you are a reviewer for the `spin-operator` you will have reviewer capabilities in that repository but not elsewhere.
+This will be managed with `CODEOWNERS` files in each repository.
+An exception to this is that maintainers will have merge rights in all repositories within the SpinKube project, but only approval rights in the repositories they are a actually a maintainer for.

+If someone demonstrates expertise in multiple areas of the project they may be given reviewer or maintainer rights in multiple repositories.
+Having maintainer rights in multiple repositories does not increase your voting power in the governance of the SpinKube project.

+Project wide decisions (e.g. how project resources are allocated, changes to the governance model, etc.) will be made by a simple majority of maintainers in a private vote.

-As the SpinKube project grows we may begin scoping roles to specific sub-projects.
-We may also introduce an additional approver role between reviewer and maintainer if we have need for giving people write access without voting power.
+As the SpinKube project grows we may introduce an additional approver role between reviewer and maintainer if we have need for giving people write access without voting power.

 ## Inactivity

 If a member, reviewer, or maintainer becomes inactive they may be removed from the role.
 Inactivity is defined as not meaningfully contributing to the SpinKube project for 6 months.
 It is the responsibility of the maintainers to monitor and handle inactivity.
 Typically the outcome will be asking the person to step down or involuntarily removing them.
-All outcomes must be approved by a simple majority of the maintainers.
+All outcomes must be approved by a simple majority of the maintainers in a private vote.

 You may also choose to voluntarily step down from your role if it is no longer a fit.